 Submit Preauthorization Request (1)

 Our first player, the provider, starts the game.
 Carol, the provider, submits a new preauthorization request for the extended physical therapy sessions to Bloomington Health Plans, Charles’s health insurance provider.
-She can phone or fax in the request, or she can log in to the Salesforce community, which can handle service requests, admission, appeal, or grievances.
+She can phone or fax in the request, or she can log in to the Salesforce Experience Cloud site, which can handle service requests, admission, appeal, or grievances.
 Carol can see a list view of submitted care requests and can check their status.